Skip to main content

 The Short Answer

-For a light sleeper sharing a room with a night owl, the LectroFan EVO ($50) is the answer: loud enough to bury voices and keyboard clatter, 22 non-looping sounds, screen-free, with a headphone jack for the loudest nights.
-Want the cheapest per night instead?
-The $50 Yogasleep Dohm runs about $5 a year of use.
+For a light sleeper rooming with a night owl, the LectroFan EVO ($50) is Tom's Guide's nightstand pick: loud enough to bury voices and keyboard clatter, with 22 non-looping sounds and a headphone jack.
+Prefer the lowest cost per night?
+The $50 Yogasleep Dohm amortizes to about $5 a year over a 10-year life.

 Head-to-Head: Cost Per Year, Masking Power, and Roommate Fit